 In the fastening shown, the first stage is an Angle Control Torque Compensation strategy followed by a torque control strategy to 4Nm.
 This will allow a consistent 4Nm to be applied to the clamp load of the part.
 The Angle Control Torque Compensation Strategy is used to compensate for the prevailing torque of the fastener.
-The prevailing torque can be averaged or determined by the peak over a set angle and the torque will be adjusted by the average or peak torque measured.
-Then the prevailing torque can be removed from the final torque applied to the fastener.
+The prevailing torque can be averaged over a set angle and the torque will be adjusted by the average torque measured, allowing it's effect to be removed from the final torque applied to the fastener.